If the 100+ posts in Fusion 360 don't meet your requirements, you need to know…

 Milling Post Processors

-New!
 Added a post for the Mazak VC500 machine.
 The Mazak VC500 is a 5axis machine with rotary/tilt C on B trunnion setup.
 Out-of-the-box this post supports full 5 axis positional toolpaths, which should minimize edits to the post processor.

-Improved!
-To accompany turning development in Fusion 360, we made several parallel improvements and additions to our library.
+To accompany recent turning development in Fusion 360, we made several parallel improvements and additions to our library.
 The compound threading cycle (G76) is now supported in most of our turning post processors.
 Check for the “Use simple threading cycle” post property to choose between compound and simple threading cycle (G92).
 Infeed angle support for the simple threading cycle has also been added where applicable.
 Use the table below to see which posts processors got which upgrades.

 |Post Name||G76 Support||G92 Support|